kalaksi/lightkeeper/doc/roadmap.md

 # TODO
 More important features first.
 - cache for monitor's command results to minimize amount of commands actually run (crude implementation done)
+- automatic module testing and documentation.
 - new module property `privileged` for modules that require sudo/root
-- automatic module testing and documentation.
+- GUI implementations for configuring different things
 - Check and display vuln status of system (or docker) packages using mitre, DSA and etc.
 - Utilize system icons and themes?
 Can still offer and default to baked in style when necessary.
 - easily add self-made scripts (shell scripts etc.) as commands?